Skip to content

 10. Weebly

 Weebly, owned by Square, provides a free plan that includes drag-and-drop design tools and basic ecommerce features.
-Square has shifted most of its sales focus to Square Online (which absorbs much of Weebly’s stack), but the Weebly free plan still works for small shops or service-based businesses selling both physical and digital products with minimal technical knowledge.
+Square has shifted most of its sales focus to Square Online (which absorbs much of Weebly’s stack), but the Weebly free plan still works for small shops or service-based businesses selling both physical and digital products with minimal technical knowledge required.

 Launch Your Online Store for Free